Written For ParentCircle Website new design update

 A majority of us, like Shreya's parents, are ignorant of even the basic legal procedures.
 However, with rising crimes, especially against children today, it is essential to be informed and educated about these procedures.

 The First Information Report (FIR) is the first and the most important document to initiate criminal proceedings.
 Here are a few points you should know about the FIR.

-An FIR is a written document prepared by the police when they receive information about the commission of a cognizable offence.
-It is also one of the most important supportive evidences on which the entire structure of the prosecution case is built-up.
+An FIR is a written document prepared by the police when they receive information about the commission of a cognizable offense.
+It is also one of the most important supportive evidence on which the entire structure of the prosecution case is built up.

-An FIR is the document which initiates criminal proceedings against the wrongdoer.
-In instances where there is damage to property, it is very much necessary to claim insurance and to protect yourself from any liability that could arise from the misuse of your property.
+An FIR is a document that initiates criminal proceedings against the wrongdoer.
+In instances where there is property damage, it is very much necessary to claim insurance and to protect yourself from any liability that could arise from the misuse of your property.
 The purpose of an FIR is:

-FIR can be registered by the police only for cognizable offences or those offences where the police have the power to arrest the accused without a court warrant.
-Cognizable offences include, murder, child sexual abuse, rape, theft, attack, etc.
+FIR can be registered by the police only for cognizable offenses or those offenses where the police have the power to arrest the accused without a court warrant.
+Cognizable offenses include murder, child sexual abuse, rape, theft, attack, etc.